 Rensselaer at Hartford offers low-interest loans to eligible students through the Federal Direct Stafford Loan Program.
 You can borrow loan amounts directly from the federal government through the U.S. Department of Education.
 And you need not have established credit-worthiness or a credit history in order to qualify.
 Through this loan program, graduate students may borrow up to $20,500 per award year.

-The interest is a fixed rate of 6.8% for Federal Direct Stafford loans.
+The interest is a fixed rate for the academic year the loan is secured, and continues through repayment.
+The rate for the 2014-2015 academic year is 6.21%.
 You can choose to either make quarterly interest-only payments, or defer interest payments until repayment of principal begins.
 Deferred interest is capitalized upon repayment.

 The aggregate limit is $138,500.
 [Note: As of July 1, 2012, Subsidized Stafford Loans are no longer available.]